Skip to content

 init(params=None) staticmethod

-init param_scope for a new thread.
+init scope for a new thread.

 Source code in hyperparameter/api.py